fwrock/interscsimulator/sim-diasca/doc/dataflow-howto/SimDiasca-dataflow-howto-english.rst

 - a port (input or output) may either hold a value (arbitrary data can be set; the port is then considered as ready, i.e. as ``set``), or not - in which case it holds the ``unset`` symbol (the port is then itself considered as ``unset``)
 - an **output** port can be considered as being always unset: as soon as a new value is available, it notifies all its connected input ports and then reverts back to the unset status; therefore the set/unset status can be abstracted out for output ports, which just get punctually activated
 - conversely, this status matters for **input** ports: a block starts with all its input ports to ``unset``, and, each time an input port is notified by an output port, this input port switches to ``set``; how a block is to react depending on none, one, some or all of its input ports being set is discussed below
-- an output port will send data (to the input ports it is linked to) if and only if it is set: exactly one sending will be performed per setting (regardless of the value that is set); as a result, setting explicitly a port to a value that happens to be the same as the one that it was already holding will nevertheless trigger a sending (therefore "not setting a value" vs "setting the current value again" are operations that differ semantically)
+- an **output port will send downstream the value it holds** whenever:

+ - it gets **set**: exactly one sending will be performed per setting (regardless of the value that is set) to each of the input ports it is linked to; as a result, setting explicitly a port to a value that happens to be the same as the one that it was already holding will nevertheless trigger a sending (therefore "not setting a value" vs "setting the current value again" are operations that differ semantically)

+ - it gets **connected** (i.e. a channel is created from this output port to an input port) *whereas this output port has already been set at least once in the past*; then, on channel creation, the latest value it sent will be re-emitted, only to the newly connected input port

 - ports can convey arbitrary data (i.e. any Erlang term), yet any given port has a **type**, which defines what are the licit the values that it can hold (ex: "this port can be set to any pair of non-negative floats") [#]_
 - **a block can declare any number of output ports** (possibly none, in which case it is an *exit block*, a sink)